 Faculty must submit a proctor form with each exam.
-This form is available as a PDF or a Word document.
+This form is available as a PDF.
+(It is available as a Word document here).

 Once you have downloaded to form, you can save it, fill it out, and email it to Testing Services with your test at Testing_Services@cwu.edu

 Beginning Fall 2012, Testing Services took over one of the functions of the Disability Services office.
 We are the test center for the University and we work hard to ensure that our test environment is as quiet and distraction free as we can make it and that test security is maintained.
 Students are not allowed to retain any of their personal possessions during the exam unless you state otherwise on your proctoring form.